David North (character): Agent Zero

-The Weapon X project was soon reinvigorated and having brought Sabretooth and Wraith back into the fold, they were sent to recruit Maverick.
+The Weapon X project was soon reinvigorated, and after Sabretooth and Wraith had been brought back into the fold, they were sent to recruit Maverick.
 Wraith lured an unwitting Maverick into a rendezvous.
 Maverick refused to join, and a fierce battle ensued.
-Sabretooth caught Maverick off guard, impaling him in the chest then throwing him off the roof of a 20-story building and onto the street below.
+Sabretooth caught Maverick off guard, impaling him in the chest and then throwing him off the roof of a 20-story building and onto the street below.

 Taken to Weapon X near death, Malcolm Colcord again offered him the chance to join, as he could still be saved.
 This time, he reluctantly agreed, rationalizing it by saying he couldn't "fight the good fight" as a corpse.
 He was healed and then upgraded with the explicit intent of assassinating Wolverine.
-He has no scent, makes no sound thanks to a vibranium suit, possesses an enhanced healing factor, and a corrosive was added to his concussive blasts that hinder a foes' healing factor.
+He has no scent, makes no sound thanks to a vibranium suit, possesses an enhanced healing factor, and a corrosive was added to his concussive blasts that hinder a foe's healing factor.
 In addition, he was equipped with a wide array of weapons, from wrist-mounted plasma blasters to an adamantium-coated knife.
-The world believed that North was dead, and he sought to keep it that way.
+The world believed North was dead, and he sought to keep it that way.
 He dyed his brown hair black and adopted the new alias Agent Zero.
 After sending him on a few simple missions, Colcord tried to break his will by sending him to kill Wolverine, a mission he purposely botched.

 Feeling guilty for joining the enemy, he contemplated suicide daily.
 His hatred for his teammate Sabretooth still ran deep, as he tried yet again to kill him, only to be stopped from dealing a fatal blow by the Director.

-During a mission, Agent Zero encountered a new Maverick, who unbeknownst to Zero, was Chris Bradley.
-Bradley had infiltrated a mutant terrorist group called Gene Nation in an effort to destroy them from inside.
+During a mission, Agent Zero encountered a new Maverick, who, unbeknownst to Zero, was Chris Bradley.
+Bradley had infiltrated a mutant terrorist group called Gene Nation to destroy them from the inside.
 Bradley had wanted revenge on Weapon X for 'killing' North.
 To achieve that goal, he received training in black ops from Cable and assumed the Maverick mantle.
 Zero, believing this new Maverick was a terrorist, shot and killed him, only to find the truth as Bradley lay dying.
 Returning to the base after this occurred, Zero found Weapon X had disappeared without a trace.
-Zero then picked up Bradley's fight, attacking Gene Nation strongholds across the world and also searched for answers as to what happened to the program.
+Zero then picked up Bradley's fight, attacking Gene Nation strongholds worldwide, and searched for answers about what happened to the program.

-It was revealed that Zero doesn't know what happened to Weapon X was because he was being brainwashed by Mesmero as Zero had become increasingly harder to control.
+It was revealed that Zero doesn't know what happened to Weapon X because he was being brainwashed by Mesmero as Zero had become increasingly harder to control.
 Zero had gone after Gene Nation because of Weapon X's instruction.
-Without realizing it, Zero served as executioner at Neverland, a mutant concentration camp set up by Weapon X. But as soon as Weapon X bothered to reveal these truths, they put him under again, and Zero went on, none the wiser.
+Without realizing it, Zero served as executioner at Neverland, a mutant concentration camp set up by Weapon X. But as soon as Weapon X bothered to reveal these truths, they put him under again.
+Zero went on, none the wiser.